syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 The SfDataGrid provides you the following events for exporting to excel:

-* [RowExporting](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingController~RowExporting_EV.html) – This event is raised while exporting a row at the execution time before the row is exported.
+* [RowExporting](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingController~RowExporting_EV.html): Raised while exporting a row at the execution time.
-* [CellExporting](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingController~CellExporting_EV.html) – This event is raised while exporting a cell at the execution time before the cell is exported.
+* [CellExporting](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingController~CellExporting_EV.html): Raised while exporting a cell at the execution time.

 #### RowExporting

-The [DataGridRowExcelExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridRowExcelExportingEventHandler.html) delegate allows you to customize the styles for record rows and group caption rows.
+The [DataGridRowExcelExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridRowExcelExportingEventHandler.html) delegate allows customizing the styles for record rows and group caption rows.
 The `RowExporting` event is triggered with [DataGridRowExcelExportingEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridRowExcelExportingEventArgs.html) that contains the following properties:

-* [Range](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridRowExcelExportingEventArgs~Range.html) – Specifies the excel range to be exported.
-It provides full access to the exporting cell in excel.
+* [Range](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridRowExcelExportingEventArgs~Range.html): Specifies the Excel range to be exported.
+It provides full access to the exporting cell in Excel.
-* [Record](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridRowExcelExportingEventArgs~Record.html) – Gets the collection of underlying data objects that are exported.
+* [Record](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridRowExcelExportingEventArgs~Record.html): Gets the collection of the exported underlying data objects.
-* [RowType](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridRowExcelExportingEventArgs~RowType.html) – Specifies the row type by using `ExportRowType` Enum.
+* [RowType](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridRowExcelExportingEventArgs~RowType.html): Specifies the row type by using `ExportRowType` Enum.
 You can use this property to check the row type and apply different styles based on the row type.
-* [Worksheet](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridRowExcelExportingEventArgs~WorkSheet.html) – Sets the `Worksheet` properties such as sheet protection, gridlines, and so on.
+* [Worksheet](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridRowExcelExportingEventArgs~WorkSheet.html): Sets the `Worksheet` properties such as sheet protection, gridlines, and so on.

-You can use this event to customize the properties of the grid rows that are exported to excel.
+You can use this event to customize the properties of the grid rows that are exported to Excel.
 The following code example illustrates how to change the background color of the record rows and caption summary rows while exporting.

 {% tabs %}
 {% highlight c# %}